vakabus/reminderbot/README.md

 ```

 To update the container, it should be sufficient to restart it, because on every start it fetches new code and rebuilds itself.
-This is not a good way how to design Docker containers, but it works for me good enough and it means rapid development is possible.
+This is not a good way how to design Docker containers, but it works for me well enough and it means rapid development is possible.

 ## Configuration and data